continued from absentjustice.com – brief summary part 1 – March 2019

 “I rise to speak to this statement tabled today from the working party of the Senate Environment Communications, Information Technology and the Arts Legislation Committee—a committee I served on in the last parliament—that dealt with the bulk of this issue of the CoT cases.
 In my time in this parliament, I have never seen a more sorry episode involving a public instrumentality and the way it treated citizens in Australia.
 I agree with all the strong points made by my colleagues

 on both sides who have spoken before me on this debate.
 What was interesting about the Senate committee investigating this matter over the last couple of years was that it was absolutely tripartisan—whether you were Labor, Liberal or National Party, we all agreed that something was rotten inside Telstra in the way it handled the so-called CoT cases for so long.

 The outcome here today is sad.
 There is no victory for citizens who have been harshly dealt with by Telstra.”

-On 23 March 1999, the Australian Financial Review (An Australian daily newspaper) reported on the conclusion of the Senate estimates committee hearing into why Telstra concealed so many arbitration documents from the COT cases:
+I respectfully remind the current Liberal and National Coalition Government of a newspaper article that appeared on 23 March 1999, in the Australian Financial Review, on the conclusion of the Senate Estimates committee hearing into why Telstra concealed so many arbitration documents from the COT cases:

 “A Senate working party delivered a damning report into the COT dispute.
 The report focussed on the difficulties encountered by COT members as they sought to obtain documents from Telstra.
 The report found Telstra had deliberately withheld important network documents and/or provided them too late and forced members to proceed with arbitration without the necessary information,” Senator Eggleston said.
 “They [Telstra] have defied the Senate working party.
 Their conduct is to act as a law unto themselves.”